Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cholestasis means any condition in which bile flow is reduced or stopped.
 "Chole" refers to bile and "stasis" means "not moving."
 Bile flow may be blocked inside the liver, outside the liver, or in both places.
 Symptoms may include:

-Pain from the biliary tract or pancreas
+Pain from the biliary tract (the bile ducts and gallbladder) or pancreas

 Some causes of cholestasis include the following:

 Primary biliary cirrhosis

 Hormonal changes during pregnancy